Skip to content

 Path C: Telehealth compounded semaglutide

-Path D: Uninsured, Wegovy full list
+Path D: Uninsured Wegovy full list

 The five-year trap

-The biggest financial mistake in this space is budgeting for a β€œweight-loss course” instead of a chronic medication.
-STEP 4 (withdrawal arm) showed that patients who stopped semaglutide regained roughly two-thirds of lost weight within a year.
-The FDA labels for Wegovy and Zepbound are explicit: β€œchronic weight management.”
-Plan for 5 years at minimum.
-If the Path B Zepbound LillyDirect budget of $624/month is not sustainable for 60 months, either the price path has to change (pursue prior auth, appeal, Manufacturers assistance program) or the dose has to change (maintenance at submaximal dose of 5 mg can be cheaper).
+The biggest financial mistake is budgeting for a “weight-loss course” instead of a chronic medication.
+STEP 4 showed two-thirds regain within a year of stopping.
+Plan for 5 years minimum.
+If the Path B $624/month isn’t sustainable for 60 months, either the price path has to change (PA appeal, manufacturer assistance) or the dose has to change (5 mg maintenance is cheaper than 15 mg).

-Prior auth and savings-card stacking β€” where the real money is
+Prior auth and savings-card stacking — the real money

 Tax-advantaged dollars

-What is the cheapest legitimate path in 2026?
+What's the cheapest legitimate path in 2026?

 Does my HSA cover compounded tirzepatide?

-Why does my β€œall-in” differ month to month?
+Why does my all-in cost differ month to month?

 How do I reduce a $600+/mo budget?